On this page

 - ensure the service quality requirements are consistent.

-Nationwide Service Specifications were published with either a Mandatory or Recommended status as a guide to the level of flexibility to amend the documents to fit local agreement needs.
+Nationwide service specifications are published with either Mandatory or Recommended status as a guide to the level of flexibility to amend the documents to fit local agreement needs.

-Mandatory status was assigned for the purposes of national consistency, usually for reporting information, counting activity and quality requirements.
+- Mandatory status is assigned to many services for the purposes of national consistency, usually for reporting information, counting activity and quality requirements.

-The status of these service specifications will be reviewed over time and as commissioning needs arise.
+The status of service specifications will be reviewed over time and as commissioning needs arise.

 Nationwide Service Specifications use a 3-tiered structure.
 Each tier describes the service at a different level of detail.